Natalia Shustova: Research

 Shustova has also considered MOFs as candidates for nuclear waste administration.
 These frameworks have the potential to sequester radionuclide waste-form materials, and function as a versatile platform for selective actinide separation, and sensing.
 She has studied the thermodynamics and electronic structure in actinide containing MOFs, highlighting the solvent-assisted structural dynamism (crystalline-to-amorphous-to-crystalline transformations) unique to these materials.
 She has further reported the ability to control radionuclide leaching kinetics in MOFs as a function of post-synthetic capping linker installation.
 Furthermore, the group established a photophysics-electronics relationship for actinide-containing MOFs (An-MOFs) depending on excitiation wavelength and were able to tailor the optoelectronic properties of An-MOFs through integration of photochromic linkers.
 Additionally, they showed that the field-effect response of photochromic MOFs could be modulated by light exposure by constructing the first photochromic MOF-based field effect transistor (FET), and they were able to operate a two-LED fail safe indicator circuit utilizing the change in current caused by alternating light exposure.

 Shustova has developed the first example of a unique one-step C=C bond cleavage in the traditionally very robust π-bowl occurring via an electron shuttle reaction.
 Such ring-opening has not been observed for π-bowls for instance, corannulene to date in the literature.
 Thus, the presented solid-state, solution, and theoretical methodology are the first steps toward understanding possible ways to synthesize accessible structures by opening the corannulene core and application of the latter for molecular electronic development.
 However, the "solution" approach has some advantages over the one-step solid-state synthesis as it doesn't depend on the electron shuttle system, and it provides a scalable route for this synthesis as well.

 One of Shustova's most recent publications investigates the role of MOFs as both a reagent carrier and catalyst for synthetic routes important to the pharmaceutical industry.
 Taking advantage of the reversible gas adsorption of MOFs, cobalt and magnesium-based frameworks were used as solid-state carriers for toxic gas reagents (e.g., carbon monoxide and nitric oxide) for aminocarbonylation, carbonylative Suzuki-Miyaura coupling, and aromatization reactions with yields comparable to standard literature procedures.

 Awards and honors

-During her independent career, she has received many prestigious awards such as:
+During her independent career, she has received numerous awards including: